melanovis/lunar-mass-driver-to-geocentric-v2/README.md

 The allocation phase was sampled on a rather low resolution, only 64 transits for it.
 In this fixed phase I decided to sample the lunar ν and target orbit Ω landscape more finely to confirm the validity of the 4km/s hypothesis.
 We optimized 270 multiburn transits, ten different Ω samples for each day of the lunar orbit.

-The following animations show these transits all together.
+The following animations show these transits all together (incase anyone wants to look at any specific transits, in the 'pictures' folder i've included a render for each).

 <p align="center">
   <video src="https://github.com/user-attachments/assets/375071bb-a4b3-413d-8a22-57188a304904" width="100%" controls></video>